nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Done feature
 (WIP)
+The done feature is implemented using the `DoneCommand` class. `DoneCommand` accesses the `Event` stored within `EventList` and marks it as done.
+It implements the following operations:

+- `DoneCommand#parse(input)` -- Parses the processed input from `Parser` to create a `DoneCommand` with the parsed event list type and event identifier.
+- `DoneCommand#scanRepeatList(repeatEventList, doneEventDate, ui)` -- Scans the `repeatEventList` of a repeat event and marks the matching event as done.

+`DoneCommand#parse(input)` is exposed and is used in Parser to create the `DoneCommand`.
+`DoneCommand#scanRepeatList(repeatEventList, doneEventDate, ui)` is not exposed, and is used as a private method within the `DoneCommand` interface.

+Given below is an example usage scenario and how the done feature functions.

+Step 1.
+The user inputs `done personal; 4` in order to mark the 4th `Personal` event as done.
+This input is received by the Ui, which processes it into a string.
+The string is parsed by the Parser, which removes "done" from the string and parses the resulting string with `DoneCommand#parse()`.
+This returns a `DoneCommand`.

+Step 2. `DoneCommand#execute()` is called.
+The event identifier is split to separate the event index from an event date (if event date is given).

+Step 3.
+Within `DoneCommand#execute()`, the event indicated by the given event index is called from the indicated event list.
+If an event date is given and the called event is a repeat event, `DoneCommand#scanRepeatList()` is called to check for events matching the date in the repeat list.
+When the target event is found, it is marked as done.

+Step 4. `Ui#printEventMarkedDoneMessage()` is called to print the event marked as done.

+Step 5. `Storage#saveFile()` is called to save the updated event list to the external file.

 #### Undone feature
 (WIP)
+The undone feature is implemented using the `UndoneCommand` class. `UndoneCommand` accesses the `Event` stored within `EventList` and marks it as undone.
+It implements the following operations:

+- `UndoneCommand#parse(input)` -- Parses the processed input from `Parser` to create an `UndoneCommand` with the parsed event list type and event identifier.
+- `UndoneCommand#scanRepeatList(repeatEventList, doneEventDate, ui)` -- Scans the `repeatEventList` of a repeat event and marks the matching event as undone.

+`UndoneCommand#parse(input)` is exposed and is used in Parser to create the `UndoneCommand`.
+`UndoneCommand#scanRepeatList(repeatEventList, undoneEventDate, ui)` is not exposed, and is used as a private method within the `UndoneCommand` interface.

+Given below is an example usage scenario and how the done feature functions.

+Step 1.
+The user inputs `undone personal; 4` in order to mark the 4th `Personal` event as undone.
+This input is received by the Ui, which processes it into a string.
+The string is parsed by the Parser, which removes "undone" from the string and parses the resulting string with `UndoneCommand#parse()`.
+This returns a `UndoneCommand`.

+Step 2. `UndoneCommand#execute()` is called.
+The event identifier is split to separate the event index from an event date (if event date is given).

+Step 3.
+Within `UndoneCommand#execute()`, the event indicated by the given event index is called from the indicated event list.
+If an event date is given and the called event is a repeat event, `UndoneCommand#scanRepeatList()` is called to check for events matching the date in the repeat list.
+When the target event is found, it is marked as undone.

+Step 4. `Ui#printEventMarkedUndoneMessage()` is called to print the event marked as undone.

+Step 5. `Storage#saveFile()` is called to save the updated event list to the external file.

 #### Delete feature
 (WIP)
+The delete feature is implemented using the `DeleteCommand` class. `DeleteCommand` accesses the `Event` stored within `EventList` and removes it from the `EventList` to delete it from Scheduler--;.
+It implements the following operations:

+- `DeleteCommand#parse(input)` -- Parses the processed input from `Parser` to create an `DeleteCommand` with the parsed event list type and event identifier.
+- `DeleteCommand#scanRepeatList(repeatEventList, deleteEventDate, ui)` -- Scans the `repeatEventList` of a repeat event and deletes the matching event from the `repeatEventList`.

+`DeleteCommand#parse(input)` is exposed and is used in Parser to create the `DeleteCommand`.
+`DeleteCommand#scanRepeatList(repeatEventList, undoneEventDate, ui)` is not exposed, and is used as a private method within the `DeleteCommand` interface.

+Given below is an example usage scenario and how the done feature functions.

+Step 1.
+The user inputs `delete personal; 4` in order to delete the 4th `Personal` event.
+This input is received by the Ui, which processes it into a string.
+The string is parsed by the Parser, which removes "delete" from the string and parses the resulting string with `DeleteCommand#parse()`.
+This returns a `DeleteCommand`.

+Step 2. `DeleteCommand#execute()` is called.
+The event identifier is split to separate the event index from an event date (if event date is given).

+Step 3.
+Within `DeleteCommand#execute()`, the event indicated by the given event index is called from the indicated event list.
+If an event date is given and the called event is a repeat event, `DeleteCommand#scanRepeatList()` is called to check for events matching the date in the repeat list.
+When the target event is found, it is deleted.

+Step 4. `Ui#printEventDeletedMessage()` is called to print the event that was deleted.

+Step 5. `Storage#saveFile()` is called to save the updated event list to the external file.

 #### Note feature
 The note feature is implemented using `NoteCommand` class. `NoteCommand` accesses the `Events` to get the event specified by the user and add notes to the event.
 It implements the following operations: